AxonIQ/reference-guide/part-iv-advanced-tuning/metrics-and-monitoring.md

 Interesting metrics in a message centric system come in several forms and flavors, like count, capacity and latency for example.
 The Axon Framework allows you to retrieve such measurements through the use of the `axon-metrics` module.
-With this module you can registers a number of `MessageMonitor` implementations to your messaging components, like the [`CommandBus`](../part-iii-infrastructure-components/command-dispatching.md#the-command-bus), [`EventBus`](../part-iii-infrastructure-components/event-processing.md#event-bus), [`QueryBus`](../part-iii-infrastructure-components/query-processing.md#query-bus) and [`EventProcessors`](../part-iii-infrastructure-components/event-processing.md#event-processors).
+With this module you can register a number of `MessageMonitor` implementations to your messaging components, like the [`CommandBus`](../part-iii-infrastructure-components/command-dispatching.md#the-command-bus), [`EventBus`](../part-iii-infrastructure-components/event-processing.md#event-bus), [`QueryBus`](../part-iii-infrastructure-components/query-processing.md#query-bus) and [`EventProcessors`](../part-iii-infrastructure-components/event-processing.md#event-processors).

-Internally, the `axon-metrics` module uses the [Dropwizard Metrics](https://metrics.dropwizard.io/) for registering the measurements correctly.
+Internally, the `axon-metrics` module uses [Dropwizard Metrics](https://metrics.dropwizard.io/) for registering the measurements correctly.
 That thus means that `MessageMonitors` are registered against the Dropwizard `MetricRegistry`.
 The following monitor implementations are currently provided:
 1. `CapacityMonitor` - Calculates capacity by tracking, within a configurable time window, the average message processing time and multiplying that by the amount of messages processed.